M0Tarkus/SQL-DWHproject/README.md

 # SQL-DWHproject
 Building a SQL Server-based Medallion Architecture Data Warehouse to learn more about Data Engineering.
-ETLs / Data modeling / Analyticsa
+ETLs / Data modeling / Analytics